ntj/blog/content/posts/2021-11-26-life-coding.md

 [Live coding: OSCON edition](https://conferences.oreilly.com/oscon/oscon-or-2018/public/schedule/detail/70443.html) \
 by Suz Hinton

-Life coding is truly something one can practice.
+Live coding is truly something one can practice.
 I do it once in a while and feel more and more comfortable.

 I think I'm more relaxed if people watch my screen on a big monitor and sit or stand in front of me or if I share my screen online.
 I do not like someone standing behind me, staring over my shoulders.
 But this is rarely happening now, luckily..